 Epoxy Coating for Garage Flooring

-The average cost to epoxy a garage floor, for example, a 250 square foot, one car garage typically costs $750 to $3,000 to epoxy.
-A two-car garage sized an average of 400 to 500 square feet, costs around $1,200 – $6,000.
-It is considerably pricier than latex acrylic paint and epoxy paint, however, will last a much longer time and provide the highest durability, and the thickest coat recommended for highest levels of wear and tear.
+The average cost to epoxy a garage floor, for example, a 250 square foot, one car garage, typically costs $750 to $3,000 to epoxy.
+A two-car garage, sized an average of 400 to 500 square feet, costs around $1,200 – $6,000.
+It is considerably pricier than latex acrylic paint and epoxy paint.
+However, will last a much longer time and provide the highest durability and the thickest coat recommended for the highest levels of wear and tear.

 Which option you choose depends on what is most important for your specific project.
-If ease of application and use for a low traffic garage, as well as staying within a tight budget, you may want to consider your paint options.
+If ease of application and use for a low-traffic garage, as well as staying within a tight budget, you may want to consider your paint options.
 If aesthetics, longevity, and durability are the most important things for you, epoxy is your best bet.
 Read our related article about the Do’s and Dont’s of Garage Floor Paint.